Mohamed-Magdy-fayed/gateling-registry/README.md

-# WDS Shadcn Registry
+# Gateling Shadcn Registry

 A collection of accessible components built for use with Shadcn

 ## Documentation

-Visit https://wds-shadcn-registry.netlify.app to view the documentation.
+Visit https://Gateling-shadcn-registry.netlify.app to view the documentation.

 ## Contributing